-- changes in the highly competitive market in which we compete, including with respect to our competitive landscape, technology evolution or regulatory changes; - risk that we may not be able to execute our growth strategies or achieve profitability; - risks of operations in China; - the impact of inflation; - changes in availability and price of raw materials; - changes in the markets that we target; - heightened awareness of environmental issues and concern about global warming and climate change; - risk that we are unable to secure or protect our intellectual property; - · risk that our customers or third-party suppliers are unable to meet their obligations fully or in a timely manner; - risk that our customers will adjust, cancel or suspend their orders for our products; - · risk that we will need to raise additional capital to execute our business plan, which may not be available on acceptable terms or at all; - risk of product liability or regulatory lawsuits or proceedings relating to our products or services; - economic, financial and other impacts of public health crises, including pandemics (such as COVID-19) and epidemics and any related company or government policies or actions; and - the ongoing conflict between Russia and Ukraine and any restrictive actions that have been or may be taken by the U.S. and/or other countries in response thereto, such as sanctions or export controls.
+- · changes in the highly competitive market in which we compete, including with respect to our competitive landscape, technology evolution or regulatory changes; - · risk that we may not be able to execute our growth strategies or achieve profitability; - · risks of operations in China; - · the impact of inflation and rising interest rates; - · changes in availability and price of raw materials; - · changes in the markets that we target; - · heightened awareness of environmental issues and concern about global warming and climate change; - · risk that we are unable to secure or protect our intellectual property; - · risk that our customers or third-party suppliers are unable to meet their obligations fully or in a timely manner; - risk that our customers will adjust, cancel or suspend their orders for our products; - · risk that we will need to raise additional capital to execute our business plan, which may not be available on acceptable terms or at all; - risk of product liability or regulatory lawsuits or proceedings relating to our products or services; - · risk of any cyber security threat or event and the effectiveness of our information technology systems to detect and defend against cyber attacks; - economic, financial and other impacts of public health crises, including pandemics (such as COVID-19) and epidemics and any related company or government policies or actions; and - the ongoing conflicts between Russia and Ukraine and the latest conflicts between Israel and Hamas, acts of terrorism, other catastrophic events and any restrictive actions that have been or may be taken by the U.S. and/or other countries in response thereto, such as sanctions or export controls.